 The Rite-Aid Building in Wedgwood

 In the 1940s Wedgwood was just beginning to take shape as a neighborhood with a commercial district.
-At the intersection of NE 85th Street on 35th Ave NE, there was only one building, Hansen’s Tavern, as of 1945.
+At the intersection of NE 85th Street on 35th Ave NE, there was only one building, Hansen’s Tavern, on the northwest corner, as of 1945.

-In 1945 the tavern owner rebuilt the building to include storefronts, and he re-named his business the Wedgwood Tavern.
-The new stores adjacent to the tavern included McVicar Hardware, 8507 35th Ave NE.
+In 1945-1946 the tavern owner rebuilt the building to include storefronts, and he re-named his business the Wedgwood Tavern.
+The first store to open in the new building adjacent to the tavern was McVicar Hardware, 8507 35th Ave NE.

-As of 1945-1946 the tavern (today’s Wedgwood Ale House at 8515 35th Ave NE) was the first of the neighborhood businesses to name itself after the nearby Wedgwood housing development built by Albert Balch.
+As of 1945-1946 the tavern (as of 2024, it is called the Wedgwood Public House at 8515 35th Ave NE) was the first of the neighborhood businesses to name itself after the nearby Wedgwood housing development built by Albert Balch.
+The naming “caught on” as other businesses began to use it.

 Wedgwood in the 1940s and 1950s